zeroc-ice/ice/distribution/src/windows/vc60/doc/README.txt

    extension = php_ice.dll

-   The file php_ice.dll contains the Ice extension.
+   The file php_ice.dll contains the Ice extension for PHP.

-   Next, look for the line that defines PHP's extension directory.
-It typically has the following definition:
+3) Look for the "extension_dir" setting in the browser page or in PHP's configuration file.
+It typically has the following value by
+   default:

    extension_dir = "./"

    If the extension_dir setting contains a relative path such as the one shown above, it is resolved relative to the working directory of the Apache process.
 Normally Apache's working directory is its installation directory.
-Rather than cluttering up this directory with PHP-related files, we recommend setting extension_dir to a different directory, such as

-   extension_dir = "\Program Files\PHP\ext"

-   If necessary, create the extension directory.

-3) Copy the Ice extension to PHP's extension directory.

-   The file php_ice.dll is located in the bin subdirectory of your Ice installation (e.g., C:\Ice\bin).
-Copy this file to PHP's extension directory.
+Therefore, unless you change the value of extension_dir, the DLL for the Ice extension must be copied to the Apache installation directory:

+   > copy C:\Ice\bin\php_ice.dll \
+        "C:\Program Files\Apache Software Foundation\Apache2.2"

+4) Verify that Apache can load the dependent libraries for the Ice extension.
+Regardless of the location of PHP's extension directory, the Ice extension's dependent libraries must be located in Apache's executable search path.

-4) Review the location of dependent libraries.
-The Ice extension requires the following DLLs:
+   The Ice extension depends on the following libraries:

    bzip2.dll
    ice@libver@.dll